isomerpages/gb-assist/_psg/10-pre-scoped-it-solutions-accordion.md

 ---
-title: Pre-scoped Equipment (Accordion)
+title: Pre-scoped IT Solutions
-permalink: /psg/pre-scoped-equipment/
+permalink: /psg/pre-scoped-it-solutions/
 accordion:
   - title: Agriculture
     content: There is currently no equipment available on the Productivity Solutions Grant for the specified sector.